Facts – Chronic Wasting Disease

 Chronic Wasting Disease (CWD) is a contagious neurological disease of white-tailed deer and other deer species.
 CWD belongs to a group of diseases known as transmissible spongiform encephalopathies (TSEs).
 The disease is caused by a mutated protein called a prion.
 CWD is always fatal for white-tailed deer.

-CWD has been detected in Alabama.
 Below you will find FAQs to help you better understand CWD and Alabama’s CWD Surveillance and Response Plan.
+Also, you can watch the educational video series at the link below to learn more about CWD.

 What is ADCNR doing to respond to the detection of CWD?